nniranjhana/assignments/tutorials/git-setup.md

 Go to [https://git-scm.com/downloads](https://git-scm.com/downloads) and download Git.

+Or if you're on Ubuntu:

+    sudo apt-get install git

 ## Setting up Github

 If you have not already, [create a Github account](https://github.com).
 You will need to **share your Github username with the TA** to get an invitation to your assignment repository.